-My physical inspection of the roof void area was restricted due to insulation material.
+My physical inspection of the roof void area was restricted due to insulation material, the limited size of the space and a lack of suitable crawl boards.
 As a result, the roof void area was only viewed from the access hatch.